 Fruity face masks are not only fun to make (and can probably taste good too) they can also be helpful for softening your skin.
 Papaya can also help with hyper pigmentation and sun spots.
 This pineapple papaya peel might just be for you if you’re looking for something more than a mask.
 Try the DIY peel off mask and see how you like the results.

-Coconut Oil and Honey Face Mask
+Coconut Oil And Honey Face Mask

-Image and Recipe: Coconuts and Kettlebells
+Find recipe on: Coconuts and Kettlebells

 Coconut oil is like a million bucks for your skin.
 It works wonders when used right.
 If you mix with with a dabble of honey and apply it to your face, you’ll very well end up with much softer and nourished skin.
 Honey can always be great for giving your skin a pretty glow.

 Find recipe on: Soap Queen